voldo-roma/hangman8/README.md

 # Hangman
+## This is a project tracker for Hangman project consisting of 5 milestones.
+- Game Rules
 Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.
 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.